In this guide, you will learn how to check the brake fluid on a Tesla.

 - Insert a flathead screwdriver between the brake pad and rotor and push the brake pad back to push the piston back into the brake caliper.

-- Put the vehicle in service mode, tow mode or Neutral then disconnect the parking brake harness.
+- Put the vehicle in service mode or what is also known as tow mode by going to the SERVICE section on the touchpad.
 Pry out the red clip then press and pull the connector.

 - Remove two 13mm bolt on the back of the brake caliper.